 - 1. Plagiarism

 - 2. Cheating

 - 3. Copying

 - 4. Altering records

 - 5. Forgery

 - 6. Assisting another student in any of the above actions

+- 7. Work/ideas submitted need to be of original thought and of the student

 VII.
 Prohibition Against Discrimination, Harassment, and/or Bullying